nilounaseri/cvds-admission-niloufarnaseri./README.md

 A 2D image convolution implemented from scratch in Python with NumPy, used for edge detection (Sobel) and Gaussian blur.
 The script is organised into small, single-purpose functions (pad_with_zeros, convolve, gaussian_kernel) and follows the PEP 8 style guide.
-It uses no built-in convolution routine, the sliding-window operation is written by hand to show the underlying algorithm, which is also the basis of convolutional neural networks.
+It uses no built-in convolution routine — the sliding-window operation is written by hand to show the underlying algorithm, which is also the basis of convolutional neural networks.

-Running the file produces a three-panel figure (original image, detected edges, blurred image), saved as convolution_demo.png.
+Running the file produces a three-panel figure (original image, detected edges, blurred image).